dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 The four primary building blocks of syntax trees are:

 * The <xref:Microsoft.CodeAnalysis.SyntaxTree?displayProperty=nameWithType> class, an instance of which represents an entire parse tree. <xref:Microsoft.CodeAnalysis.SyntaxTree> is an abstract class that has language-specific derivatives.
-You use the parse methods of the <xref:Microsoft.CodeAnalysis.CSharp.SyntaxTree?displayProperty=nameWithType> (or <xref:Microsoft.CodeAnalysis.VisualBasic.VisualBasicSyntaxTree?displayProperty=nameWithType>) class to parse text in C# or VB.
+You use the parse methods of the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxTree?displayProperty=nameWithType> (or <xref:Microsoft.CodeAnalysis.VisualBasic.VisualBasicSyntaxTree?displayProperty=nameWithType>) class to parse text in C# or VB.
 * The <xref:Microsoft.CodeAnalysis.SyntaxNode?displayProperty=nameWithType> class, instances of which represent syntactic constructs such as declarations, statements, clauses, and expressions.
 * The <xref:Microsoft.CodeAnalysis.SyntaxToken?displayProperty=nameWithType> structure, which represents an individual keyword, identifier, operator, or punctuation.
 * And lastly the <xref:Microsoft.CodeAnalysis.SyntaxTrivia?displayProperty=nameWithType> structure, which represents syntactically insignificant bits of information such as the whitespace between tokens, preprocessing directives, and comments.